 After you’ve finished your job interview, you might think you can finally relax.
 However, your work isn’t over quite yet.
 You’ve got one more task to complete: the job interview thank you email.

 Sending a job interview thank you email can be the deciding factor that helps you land the job, but this isn’t something you can dash off quickly.
-You need to be thoughtful in what you include in your email.
+Your email needs to be thoughtful and unique.

-This guide will explain the essential elements of a job interview thank you email and includes an example, so you can see it in action.
+This guide explains the essential elements of a job interview thank you email and includes a sample, so you can see it in action (and download it!).
 You’ll learn:

 - Why You Should Send a Job Interview Thank You Email

 - How to Write a Thank You Note After a Job Interview

 - Job Interview Thank You Email (Downloadable Template)

 - What if You Don’t Have an Email Address for Your Interviewer?